Below are just a few of the opportunities waiting for you as a future social work student.

 For the 3rd time in eight years, the Social Work Club was awarded the prestigious Organization of the Year award at the President’s Award Night at Saint Francis University.
 The club did a number of activities this year and was well deserving of the award.
 We are pleased that the Student Government Association considered us worthy of this award and thank them.

-Alpha Delta Mu is the honorary social work society at SFU.
+Phi Alpha is the honorary social work society at SFU.
 New members are inducted at the annual banquet.

 The Social Work Club raises money to support the Dorothy Day Center with the Adopt-A-Family Christmas Program and the Angel Tree.
 The program and club provides gifts for a family of seven.
 The Social Work Club annually raises over $300 wrapping presents for over 400 recipients.
 The money has been used to help a family of 4 through the AFC program and we were also able to buy gifts for several angel tree participant.

 The Social Work Club and Families of Spinal Muscular Atrophy hold the Annual Lilian Kennedy memorial Tournament featuring Golf at the Iron Masters Country Club in Roaring Springs, PA.
 The event featured a best ball tournament, a dinner, prizes for the golfers and other activities.
 The event can raise over $2300 for the FSMA.

 Your email was sent successfully.
 Thank you for contacting me.